 1. THINK AHEAD

-Put dragon fruit in the fridge for a few hours and allow it to chill—salsa is tastier served cold.
+Put dragon fruit in the fridge for a few hours and allow it to chill (because salsa is tastier serve cold).

-In a medium bowl, add dragon fruit, jalapeño, and cilantro.
-Stir in lime juice, coconut oil, papaya hot sauce, and crushed red pepper.
+In a medium bowl, add the dragon fruit, jalapeño, and cilantro.
+Stir in lime juice, coconut oil, papaya hot sauce, crushed red pepper, and honey, if using.
 Season with salt & pepper to taste.
 Place in the fridge until ready to serve.